rajewsky-lab/novosparc/README.md

 6. Optional: plot spatial gene expression patterns.

-7. Optional: identify spatial archetypes.
+7. Optional: identify and plot spatial archetypes.

 ## Demonstration code
 We provide scripts that spatially reconstruct two of the tissues presented